marmelab/react-admin/docs/AutocompleteInput.md

 `<ReferenceInput>` is a headless component that:

  - fetches a list of records with `dataProvider.getList()` and `dataProvider.getOne()`, using the `reference` prop for the resource,
- - puts the result of the fetch in the `ChoiceContext` as the `choices` prop, as well as the `isLoading` state,
+ - puts the result of the fetch in the `ChoiceContext` as the `choices` prop, as well as the `isPending` state,
  - and renders its child component

-When rendered as a child of `<ReferenceInput>`, `<AutocompleteInput>` reads that `ChoiceContext` to populate its own `choices` and `isLoading` props.
+When rendered as a child of `<ReferenceInput>`, `<AutocompleteInput>` reads that `ChoiceContext` to populate its own `choices` and `isPending` props.
 It also sends the current input prop to the `useGetList` hook, so that the list of choices is filtered as the user types.

 In fact, you can simplify the code even further: